In the entire tenure of working at Tophawks Solutions, we have come across a variety of business companies.

-Sometimes, the bosses mark targets which are very impractical and tough to achieve and that may kill the motivation within employees when they feel that there is no use of putting-in efforts when the targets cannot be achieved.
+Sometimes, the bosses mark targets that are very impractical and tough to achieve, and that may kill the motivation within employees when they feel that there is no use of putting-in efforts when the targets cannot be achieved.

 Employers are sometimes very care-free about their work.

 They put up monthly targets, that too only after 15 days after the start of the month which leaves even lesser time for the employees for the completion of some tasks.